buehren/quarkus-1.5.0-mqtt-wildcard-problem/README.md

-# Reproduce Error: MQTT subscription topic wildcard stopped working in Quarkus 1.5.1-Final
+# Reproduce Error: MQTT subscription topic wildcard stopped working in Quarkus 1.5.0-Final

 When subscribing to an MQTT topic, "+" and "#" can be used as wildcards ([more details](https://mosquitto.org/man/mqtt-7.html)).

-This works with Quarkus 1.4.2-Final but stops working when switching to Quarkus 1.5.1-Final.
+This works with Quarkus 1.4.2-Final but stops working when switching to Quarkus 1.5.0-Final.
+It still fails in Quarkus 1.5.1-Final.

 ## Preparation